Trump Is Now Willing To Meet With Athletes Who Take A Knee During National Anthem Protests

 In fact, so incensed has Trump been about the subject that he even disinvited the Super Bowl champion Philadelphia Eagles from the customary post-championship White House visit over national anthem protests – even though no Eagles players ever took a knee during the anthem.

-He’s also been critical of the NFL’s new policy, announced earlier this year, that is intended to put aside the national anthem controversy while at the same time not compelling players to stand for the anthem if they don’t want to.
+He’s also been critical of the NFL’s new policy, announced earlier this year, that it intended to put aside the national anthem controversy while at the same time not compelling players to stand for the anthem if they don’t want to.
 The policy requires that players on the field stand for the anthem or be fined, but they are allowed to stay in the locker room if they so choose.
 Trump isn’t on board.

 “You have a lot of people in the NFL in particular, but in sports leagues, they’re not proud enough to stand for our National Anthem.
 I don’t like that.”